dask/dask-jobqueue/docs/source/quickstart.rst

 QuickStart
 ==============

-Here is a VERY simple example of how Dask works on the HPC.
+Here is a VERY simple example of how Dask works and distributes tasks on the HPC.

 In order to really understand how this works have one terminal open on a login node to your HPC with ipython or jupyterhub, and another that is running `watch squeue`.